Mercedes-Benz EQA vs Hyundai IONIQ 5

 Feature Showdown

-The Mercedes-Benz EQA features a 10.3-inch touchscreen, while the Hyundai IONIQ 5 gets a 12.3-inch display.
+The Mercedes-Benz EQA features a 10.3-inch touchscreen paired with a 10.3-inch digital dash, while the Hyundai IONIQ 5 gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Mercedes-Benz EQA stands out with ambient lighting that you will not find on the Hyundai IONIQ 5.
-The Hyundai IONIQ 5 counters with head-up display, panoramic roof, heated front seats, ventilated seats and BOSE audio.
+The Hyundai IONIQ 5 counters with head-up display, panoramic roof, heated front seats, ventilated seats, V2L and Bose audio.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain